EvenStevenH/EvenStevenH/README.md

   <summary>🔖 Contact</summary></br>

   - 🔭 **TBA**.
-  - 🌱 Friends and relevant acquaintances (ex. current team members) may reach out via Discord or LinkedIn.
+  - 🌱 Friends and relevant acquaintances (ex. team members on an ongoing project) may reach out via Discord or LinkedIn.

 </details>